 Since SVA began 5 years ago, there have been enormous changes in technology, the music industry and the world at large.
-We want to ensure that we are equipping our students not just for the here & now, but for the future.
+We want to ensure that we are equipping our students not just for the here and now, but also for the future.

 Let us take you for a moment on a whirlwind journey through music history (trust us, there is a point to this)...

-In the Classical (Mozart, Beethoven & co) and Romantic (Debussy, Tchaikovsky & friends) eras, we began to see the musician as a genius.
-Composers & performers emerged as cultural icons - people with whom the aristocracy desired a connection, in order to further their own social ambitions.
-Bad behaviour was commonplace and this rebellious streak combined with a truly impressive mastery of music helped to cement the genius label.
+In the Classical (Mozart, Beethoven and co) and Romantic (Debussy, Tchaikovsky and friends) eras, we began to see the musician as a Genius.
+Composers and performers emerged as cultural icons - people with whom the aristocracy desired a connection, in order to further their own social ambitions.
+Bad behaviour was commonplace and this rebellious streak combined with a truly impressive mastery of music helped to cement the Genius label.

-In the 20th Century, as the music world evolved and began to take on a certain structure & formality, we began to see music as an industry, and those within it took on the label of professional.
+In the 20th Century, as the music world evolved and began to take on a certain structure and formality, we began to see music as an industry, and those within it took on the label of Professional.
 Now working in universities, government arts departments, high-budget professional performance groups and large music corporations, musicians collected qualifications, awards, grants and stepped out into the world of capitalism.

 We've now reached the era of the download, of YouTube and Facebook and Spotify.
 Musicians may spend upwards of $20,000 on recording an album, but they'll have to recoup it through selling t-shirts and baseball caps to their fans, because recorded music has become a disposable commodity for which the consumer pays very little, if anything at all.
-The working musician is now an entrepreneur, a savvy businessperson who somehow uses their music to make a living in a saturated market where everyone with a smart phone is hoping to be the next superstar discovered on YouTube.
+The working musician is now an Entrepreneur, a savvy businessperson who somehow uses their music to make a living in a saturated market, where everyone with a smart phone is hoping to be the next superstar who gets discovered on YouTube.

 So why do we care about this at SVA?

-Because this stuff is important.
-Really important.
+Because this stuff is important - really important.
 Every week we have hundreds of students walk through our doors, and we need to be sure that we know what we're doing and why we're doing it.
 It's a responsibility that we don't take lightly.
-We also want our students (and their parents) to understand be on board with the vision, so that together we can forge the future of music.
+We also want our students (and their parents) to understand and be on board with the vision, so that together we can forge the future of music.

 We've spent a lot of time thinking and dreaming about what the future of music looks like, and working out what we need to do to ensure our students are equipped for it.
 Understanding the evolution of music is important, because it helps us predict what is likely to come next, which guides our teaching philosophy and practice.
 Artisan, Genius, Professional, Entrepreneur.
 What's next?